top of page

 Cost of Living

 The cost of living in Guatemala is whatever you want it to be!
 You can opt for an economical rental, or have a huge home built with western-standard construction and high-end finishes.
 However, if you're exploring a life in Guatemala it is likely that you may be looking to live on a lower budget than you currently do at home.
 In the center of colonial Antigua, you can find a Guatemalan-style two bedroom, furnished apartment, including utilities, for around 800 USD per month.
-If you desire something in a gated community outside of town with a little more sparkle, you may pay around 1000 USD for a 2-3 bedroom home.
+If you desire something in a gated community outside of town with a little more sparkle, you may pay around 1000-1500 USD for a 2-3 bedroom home.
 Keep in mind, you generally do not need a car if living in Antigua or any of the villages at the lake, as in-town transportation and long-distance transportation are both easy, cheap, and well developed.
-If you choose to live in the city, you also have public transportation and a range of apartment and housing styles to pick from.
+If you choose to live in Guatemala city, you also have public transportation and a range of apartment and housing styles to pick from.
 Many Guatemalans opt for motor scooters, private taxis or public transport.

 bottom of page